Marisha-Sahay/ln-graph-viz/README.md

 # Lightning Network Graph Visualization

-An interactive web-based visualization of the Lightning Network,updated daily,  developed by Bitcoin Data Labs.
+An interactive web-based visualization of the Lightning Network, updated daily,  developed by Bitcoin Data Labs.
 Explore Lightning Network nodes and channels through an intuitive, interactive interface with multiple dataset views and real-time statistics.

 ## Features